SSWConsulting/SSW.People.Profiles/Adam-Cogan/Adam-Cogan.md

 - Growing the career of hundreds of SSW employees over 3 decades
 - Seeing many of Adam Cogan’s former employees go on to do great things
   - Tatham Oddie – CEO of Telstra Purple - was readify.net
-  - Paul Stovell – CEO of octopus.com
+  - Paul Stovell – CEO of [octopus.com](https://octopus.com/)
-  - Damian Brady – Mr. Devops at GitHub - was Microsoft Worldwide
+  - Damian Brady – Mr. Devops at [GitHub](https://github.com/) - was Microsoft Worldwide
   - Adam Stephensen – Mr. Azure at Microsoft Australia
-- Being the Product Owner of many SSW products, such as SugarLearning.com and SSWTimePro.com
+- Being the Product Owner of many SSW products, such as [SugarLearning](https://sugarlearning.com/) and [TimePro](https://sswtimepro.com/)
 - Being the Azure DevOps (was TFS) MVP of the year, proving his leadership in demonstrating the value of the ALM tools
 - Leading the SSW-Telerik Event Cinema website redesign using Scrum
 - Being lead developer on Australia's first live ASP.NET site - using a version that was pre-Beta